ash-with-a/Sentiment_Analysis_TweeBlob/README.md

 TextBlob is a Python library, used to process the Textual data.
 Here, the COVID-19 vaccination data is pulled from Twitter's feed.
 Polarity and Subjectivity are displayed for each extracted Tweet.
+After that, Sentiment/Emotion of each Tweet is shown saying 'Positive', 'Negative' or 'Neutral'.